The Weil Decoration of the Horrocks-Mumford Bundle: Introduction

 \section{Introduction}

 Let $X$ be a normal algebraic variety.
-A coherent sheaf on $X$ is said to be {\em reflexive} if the natural inclusion into its double dual is actually an isomorphism.
-In particular, it is torsion-free.
-Reflexive sheaves form a handy and more versatile class than locally free sheaves, see~\cite{hartreflexiv}.
+A coherent sheaf on $X$ is said to be {\em reflexive} if the natural inclusion into its double dual is actually an isomorphism; in particular, it is torsion-free.
+Reflexive sheaves define a handier and more versatile class than locally free sheaves, see~\cite{hartreflexiv}.
+For instance, every Weil divisor $D$ of $X$ specifies a reflexive sheaf of rank one $\CO_X(D)$ inside the field of rational functions $K:=K(X)$ of $X$: If $U\subseteq X$ is open, then